rbengtsson/Automoqer/README.md

 The purpose of Automoqer is to ease the creation of services with constructor IoC in unit testing.

-If your services look like this:
+If your services are defined like this:

 ```
 public class CustomerService